doddywid/doddywid-demo-app-arcadia-finance-v3/README.md

 # **Arcadia Finance Demo App v3**

 This repository provides updated version of distributed app demo called "Arcadia Finance".
-The app is origal work of Matt from here https://gitlab.com/arcadia-application.
+The app is original work of Matt from here https://gitlab.com/arcadia-application.

 The added feature of this Arcadia Finance v3 are